Disney Cruise Online Check-in

 • The name and phone number of an emergency point of contact who is not sailing with you for each person in your group (could be the same or a different person for everybody).

-• If flying immediately before and after the cruise, gather the flight info, including the flight number.
+• If flying immediately before and after the cruise, gather the flight details, including the flight number.

 • If staying at a hotel immediately before or after the cruise instead, get the hotel names.